HangWithCmm/Chrome-Extention-Bypass/README.md

-WARNING: I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH THIS
+WARNING: I AM NOT RESPONSIBLE FOR ANYTHING IF YOU USE THIS

 Patched in Chrome v106+ to check your chrome version goto chrome://version/